rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 Naming can be one of the most difficult things in software engineering.
 A proper naming convention is said to be a best practice to have maintainable and comprehensive code.
 React + Redux are not opinionated about the naming of components and functions.
 Whether your function is a reducer or component, is an action creator or selector - you should have a naming convention for it.
 You should have it before your application gets larger, otherwise you end up with untraceable callbacks and messy refactorings.

-I am used to have a prefix for each type of function.
+I am used to having a prefix for each type of function.
 For instance, take the scenario where you can write a reply to a message in an application.
 In a component, a callback comes with the little word `on` as prefix (onCreateReply).
-The prefix in a reducer to change the state is `apply` (applyCreateReply), in a selector it is `get` (getReply) and in a action creator it is `do` (doCreateReply).
-You don't need to follow these recommendations, but I would suggest to follow your own naming conventions at least for these different types of functions in your React and Redux application.
+The prefix in a reducer to change the state is `apply` (applyCreateReply), in a selector it is `get` (getReply) and in an action creator it is `do` (doCreateReply).
+You don't need to follow these recommendations, but I would suggest following your own naming conventions at least for these different types of functions in your React and Redux application.
 This way, you will know on first sight if a function is a reducer or selector.

 {{% chapter_header "Tracing State Changes" "tracing-redux-state-changes" %}}

-In a growing application with plenty of actions you want to have traceable state changes.
+In a growing application with plenty of actions, you want to have traceable state changes.
 One neat helper to see all of your state changes is {{% a_blank "redux-logger" "https://github.com/evgenyrodionov/redux-logger" %}}.
 Each logging shows the previous state, the action and the next state in your developer console.
 But you want to ensure that your actions are recognizable.
-Therefore I recommend to have prefixes for your action types to group them in domains.
+Therefore I recommend having prefixes for your action types to group them in domains.

 {{< highlight javascript >}}
 const MESSAGE_CREATE_REPLY = 'message/CREATE_REPLY';
 {{< /highlight >}}

 Now whenever you create a message reply, you will see the logging `message/CREATE_REPLY`.
-In case of a bug your state management, you can quickly trace the erroneous state change.
+In case of a bug in your state management, you can quickly trace the erroneous state change.

 {{% chapter_header "Keep Your State Flat" "redux-flat-state" %}}

 In Redux you want to have a flat state.
 It keeps your reducers simple, because you don't need to change properties deep down in your state object.
-It would be easy when you you be allowed to mutate your state directly.
+It would be easy to mutate your state directly.
 But you are not allowed to do so in Redux, because the state is immutable.

-It happens often that you only implement the frontend application and you need to deal with backend data structures as they come.
+It often happens that you only implement the frontend application and need to deal with backend data structures as they come.
 Sometimes entities are nested into each other.
 Imagine a list of blog post entities, which can have an author entity and a list of comment entities.

 {{< highlight javascript >}}
 {